Exclusives

 • Troubleshoot VM storage

-• Experience with managing Windows Server operating system and Windows Server workloads in on-premises scenarios, including AD DS, DNS, DFS, Hyper-V, and File and Storage Services
+• Experience managing Windows Server operating systems and Windows Server workloads in on-site scenarios, including AD DS, DNS, DFS, Hyper-V, and file and storage services.

 • Experience with common Windows Server management tools (implied in the first prerequisite).

-• Basic knowledge of core Microsoft compute, storage, networking, and virtualization technologies (implied in the first prerequisite).
+• Basic knowledge of key Microsoft computing, storage, networking, and virtualization technologies (implied in the first prerequisite).

-• Experience and an understanding of core networking technologies such as IP addressing, name resolution, and Dynamic Host Configuration Protocol (DHCP)
+• Experience and understanding of basic networking technologies such as IP addressing, name resolution, and the DHCP (Dynamic Host Configuration Protocol).

-• Experience working with and an understanding of Microsoft Hyper-V and basic server virtualization concepts
+• Experience working with and understanding Microsoft Hyper-V and basic server virtualization concepts.

-• Experience working hands-on with Windows client operating systems such as Windows 10 or Windows 11
+• Practical experience with client operating systems such as Windows 10 or Windows 11.

 • Duration: 120 minutes each